Isabella Bank

-Traditionally a farming community using slash and burn methods, there has been largely a transition to a workforce that commutes to larger metropolitan areas (i.e.:Belize City) as day laborers.
+This village has a population of 130.
+A number of residents have cleared acreage, where they raise livestock, including cattle and sheep.
+Traditionally a farming community using slash-and-burn farming methods, there has been largely a transition to a workforce that commutes to larger metropolitan areas (e.g. Belize City) as day laborers.
 This has been particularly evident in the younger portion of the populace.